 4. Whitens Teeth Naturally

 Activated charcoal binds strongly with tannins and other compounds that stain teeth, and is traditionally used in Tanzania to clean teeth.
-(Sarita et al.) Here’s how to whiten teeth naturally with activated charcoal.
-Or if you don’t have charcoal, turmeric whitens teeth, too!
+(3)

 5. Non-Toxic Face Paint

-I developed a recipe for non-toxic face paint after the Campaign for Safe Cosmetics reported that 10 out of 10 face paints they tested were positive for lead and 6 out of 10 tested positive for other toxic heavy metals (source 1, source 2).
-It’s super easy to make!
+I developed an easy recipe for non-toxic face paint after the Campaign for Safe Cosmetics reported that 10 out of 10 face paints they tested were positive for lead.
+Also, 6 out of 10 tested positive for other toxic heavy metals.
+(4) (5)

-For deep pore cleansing, mix 1-2 capsules with enough water to make it spreadable and apply to the face area for about 10 minutes before rinsing.
+For deep pore cleansing and detoxification, mix 1-2 capsules with enough water to make it spreadable and apply to the face area for about 10 minutes before rinsing.
 Follow with a moisturizer like this rosehip seed oil or my homemade hydrating skin repair serum recipe.

 7. Armpit Deodorizer

-Activated charcoal is fabulous at absorbing odors, which is one reason it’s used in air filters and even in certain wound care situations where odor becomes an issue. (recipe for non-toxic face paint) It’s sometimes incorporated into natural deodorants like this one, but I haven’t tried it personally since I love my homemade deodorant recipe.
+Activated charcoal absorbs odors well.
+Many companies include it as a filtering component in air purifiers.
+It’s sometimes incorporated into natural deodorants like this one, but I haven’t tried it personally since I love my homemade deodorant recipe.

 However, I do know that for some people who find that natural deodorants don’t quite cut it, adding a charcoal armpit mask to the routine as needed can be really helpful.
 Just dump 4-5 capsules into a small bowl, mix with water until you reach a spreadable consistency, apply and let sit for 5 minutes, then rinse.